mailchimp/wordpress/readme.txt

 == Screenshots ==

-1. Entering your Mailchimp login info
+1. Mailchimp List Subscribe Form block within the block inserter.
+2. Mailchimp Block default state.
+3. Mailchimp List Subscribe Form block previewing sign up form headers, fields, and button.
+4. Connecting your Mailchimp account to WordPress via API Key.
-2. Selecting your Mailchimp list
+5. Logged in to your Mailchimp account and selecting a list to connect to.
-3. Configuring your Signup Form display format (optional)
+6. Configuring your Signup Form display format (optional).
-4. Configuring extra fields on your Signup Form (optional)
+7. Configuring extra fields on your Signup Form (optional).
-5. An example Signup Form Widget
+8. CSS options for styling your Signup Form.

 == Changelog ==